stevechoy/pdfcombiner/README.md

 - All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
 - Each original PDF file name must be different from each other.

+## Known Issues

+- Bookmarks are currently not preserved.
+- Hyperlinks (e.g. created from LaTeX) are faulty and do not correctly cross-link.